Specialty Training Programme Information

 - Rotating around the majority of specialties as a student or trainee offers you unique opportunities for career exploration.
 Use that time wisely to find out all you can about different specialties.
 See our Information Interviews guide for suggestions of what questions to ask.

 - You are provided with taster days during foundation so use these to best advantage and check out what is available - remember that you don't need to have done the specialty in your Foundation years to apply for it at specialty level.
 Taster sessions are a great way to try out a range of clinical areas and explore what it has to offer.
-Find out more about taster sessions and how to apply for them on the foundation section of the deanery website.
+Find out more about taster sessions and how to apply for them on the foundation section of our website.

 - Explore the Medical Careers Website.
 It offers a wide-range of information including comprehensive guides to all the specialties, information on application to specialty, further details on interviews and selection centre stations as well as a link to FAQs.